Hacking-Lab/ECSC2020/README.md

 ## Challenges
 * Requirements for the [challenges](./Challenges.md)

+## Guest Team Canada
+* Cyber Security Austria invites [Team Canada](./Canada.md) to participate in the ECSC final 2020 in Vienna

 ## Rules
 * Players handbook, allowed and forbidden [rules](./Rules.md) for the team players